thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 	add `@click="complete(taskIndex)"` to the complete icon's tag.

-At this point of time, our app will have the follow this data architecture:
+At this point of time, our app will have the following data architecture:

 1. tasks : array will store the tasks which are currently displayed
 1. completed: array to store all completed tasks

-when we want to display the completed tasks, we will assign the `completed` array to `tasks`.
+When we want to display the completed tasks, we will assign the `completed` array to `tasks`.

 #### Completed